awsdocs/aws-proton-administrator-guide/doc_source/ag-infrastructure-tmp-files.md

 # These output values will be available to other templates to use.
 Outputs:
-  ClusterName:
+  ClusterName:                                               # output
     Description: The name of the ECS cluster
     Value: !Ref 'ECSCluster'
     Export:
       Name:
         Fn::Sub: "${AWS::StackName}-ECSCluster"
-  ECSTaskExecutionRole:
+  ECSTaskExecutionRole:                                       # output
     Description: The ARN of the ECS role
     Value: !GetAtt 'ECSTaskExecutionRole.Arn'
     Export:
       Name:
         Fn::Sub: "${AWS::StackName}-ECSTaskExecutionRole"
-  VpcId:
+  VpcId:                                                      # output
     Description: The ID of the VPC that this stack is deployed in
     Value: !Ref 'VPC'
     Export:
       Name:
         Fn::Sub: "${AWS::StackName}-VPC"
-  PublicSubnetOne:
+  PublicSubnetOne:                                            # output
     Description: Public subnet one
     Value: !Ref 'PublicSubnetOne'
     Export:
       Name:
         Fn::Sub: "${AWS::StackName}-PublicSubnetOne"
-  PublicSubnetTwo:
+  PublicSubnetTwo:                                            # output
     Description: Public subnet two
     Value: !Ref 'PublicSubnetTwo'
     Export:
       Name:
         Fn::Sub: "${AWS::StackName}-PublicSubnetTwo"
-  ContainerSecurityGroup:
+  ContainerSecurityGroup:                                     # output
     Description: A security group used to allow Fargate containers to receive traffic
     Value: !Ref 'ContainerSecurityGroup'
     Export: